Paul-Anderson2/belly-button-challenge/README.md

 Append an html tag with that text to the #sample-metadata panel.

-Main code located in the stater_code/static/js subfolder html code located in start_code folder
+Main code located in the starter_code/static/js subfolder html code located in starter_code folder

 StackOverflow had useful examples for d3.select and html clearing and helped me get started
 creating the filter solution for filtering the sample id's